BrewBlox/brewblox-ui/README.md

 The dev scripts allow for partially applying data, or replacing the defaults.

 Some examples:
-* `npm run datastore` only resets widgets
+* `npm run redis` only resets widgets
 * `npm run spark` only resets blocks
 * `npm run spark -- sparkey` only resets blocks on Sparkey

-You can use `npm run datastore:save` and `npm run spark:save` to replace the defaults.
+You can use `npm run redis:save` and `npm run spark:save` to replace the defaults.
 The files are indexed in git.
 Commit them to make the change permanent.

 ---